Computer Siksha

 It is hidden if too small

 Correct Answer: C — It tiles to fill the page When an HTML background image is smaller than the browser window, the browser automatically repeats (tiles) the image both horizontally and vertically.
 As a result, the image fills the entire visible area.
-This tiling behaviour is the default for images set with the background attribute in the <body> tag.
+This tiling behaviour is consequently the default for images set with the background attribute.
 Therefore, choose a small, seamless image if you want a repeating pattern background.

 List Tags